oskardudycz/EventSourcing.NetCore/README.md

 docker-compose up
 ```

-**More information about using .NET Core, WebApi and Docker you can find in my other tutorials:** [WebApi with .NET](https://github.com/oskardudycz/WebApiWith.NETCore)
+**More information about using .NET, WebApi and Docker you can find in my other tutorials:** [WebApi with .NET](https://github.com/oskardudycz/WebApiWith.NETCore)

 ## 5. Tools used